FirebaseExtended/firebase-framework-tools/starters/nextjs/firebase-ecommerce/README.md

 1. Create a new Firebase project in the [Firebase Console](https://console.firebase.google.com).
 2. Enable **Email/Password Authentication**.
-3. Replace the relevant commented-out environment varialbes in `apphosting.yaml` with your firebase config.
+3. Replace the relevant commented-out environment variables in `apphosting.yaml` with your firebase config.

 #### Firebase Data Connect